In this article:

 Understanding and maintaining your credit is a key component of living comfortably.
 Keeping an eye on your credit score and taking steps to improve your score wherever you can are good habits that help ensure you can borrow money when you need to make a large purchase.

 If you haven't already, you may be able to raise your FICO® Score☉ instantly using Experian Boost®ø.
-Boost connects to your bank account to add certain bills you already pay, like utilities and streaming subscriptions, to your credit report.
+Experian Boost connects to your bank account to add certain bills you already pay, like utilities and streaming subscriptions, to your credit report.
 It's completely free, and can increase your score instantly.